For Parents

 New or existing volunteers who have not already done so will need to undertake the free online RRHAN-EC Fundamentals course.

+The course is available on the government learner management system called Plink.
 You need to create a Plink account using the Non-Department for Education staff log-in option and then select volunteer.
 You can ask your school leader/contact person for help getting Plink set up.
 If you have technical issues accessing the course please email office@ais.sa.edu.au.

 When you have completed the course you will have access to your certificate which can then be presented to the school, who will keep a record of your training completion.
 You may use this for other schools/sites where you also volunteer but not for paid employment.

 This three-year RRHAN cycle will end in 2024 when you will be asked to complete another update course if you are still volunteering in schools.
+More information for volunteers is available on the Department for Education’s website.

 National Principles for Child Safe Organisations